webcatalog/webcatalog-legacy/PRIVACY.md

 ---

 This privacy policy is subject to change without notice and was last updated on March 10, 2019.
-If you have any questions feel free to [create a GitHub issue](https://github.com/atomery/webcatalog/issues).
+If you have any questions feel free to [create a GitHub issue](https://github.com/atomery/webcatalog/issues) or contact us via [contact@atomery.com](mailto:contact@atomery.com).